jina-ai/jina/docs/fundamentals/executor/hub/index.md

 :width: 0 %
 ```

-Now that you understand that Executor is a building block in Jina, the following questions may arise:
+Now that you understand that {class}`~jina.Executor` is a building block in Jina, the following questions may arise:

 - Can I reuse my Executor in another project?
 - Can I share my Executor with my colleagues?